top of page

 Dania Saeed - Headshot.jpg

-Dania is a counselling intern who is in the final stages of completing her Master of Arts in Counselling Psychology.
-She holds a Bachelor of Arts in Psychology.
-Dania’s background in mental health includes several years of experience working with neurodivergent individuals and individuals from diverse backgrounds.
+Dania is an associate counsellor who holds a Master of Arts in Counselling Psychology.
+Dania’s background in mental health includes several years of experience working with neurodivergent individuals and individuals from diverse backgrounds, including behavioural work with children.
+Dania also has experience in neurodiversity assessments for adults and youth.

-Dania works from a collaborative, person-centred, and strengths-based approach in order to customize therapy to each individual’s distinctive needs.
-She draws from various therapeutic modalities such as narrative, mindfulness, culture-infused, and solution-focused interventions.
+Dania works from a collaborative, person-centred, and strengths-based approach to customize therapy to each individual’s distinctive needs.
+She draws from various therapeutic modalities such as CBT, mindfulness, culture-infused, and solution-focused interventions.
 Dania is an advocate of mental health within BIPOC communities, and she believes in creating a safe and collaborative space through which individuals can gain greater self-awareness.

-Her areas of interests include neurodiversity (ADHD & Autism), depression, anxiety, stress management, and spiritual and religious issues.
+Her areas of interest include neurodiversity (ADHD & Autism), depression, anxiety, stress management, and spiritual and religious issues.

 Dania is 2SLGBTQ+ affirming and available to residents of Alberta.